 With Water: A splash of water opens up the nose and showcases the Canadian vanilla and toffee nose.
 The floral hints are still present, but only in the background.
 The addition of water makes for an exceptionally smooth drink.
 The attack from the wood and spicy notes disappears, but the finish is still present and lingers gently for a few minutes.

 Compared to Crown Royal:

 I look forward to the time when new products are released by Forty Creek.
-In the rumor mill the is word that a whisky aged in used Port barrels is in the works, and I’ve also heard that there is a possibility of a 100% rye whisky being released.
-The rye rumor is the least reliable, so take it with a grain of salt.
+In the rumour mill there is word that a whisky aged in used Port barrels is in the works, and I’ve also heard that there is a possibility of a 100% rye whisky being released.
+The rye rumour is the least reliable, so take it with a grain of salt.

 Related Canadian Whiskies

 Writer, author of Fix the Pumps, chemist, beekeper and general do-er-of-things, Darcy can generally be found looking for new and interesting things to do, usually over a cocktail.
 Currently working on more soda fountain history.